SAP-samples/teched2025-AD165/exercises/ex2/README.md

    <br> - Change the *`info`* into `Custom Card for Teched Hands-On`
    <br> - Change the *`description`* into `Delivered by SAP`

-The "sap.app" section starting in lines 3 should look like this now:
+The `sap.app` section starting in lines 3 should look like this now:

 ````json
 	"sap.app": {